textpattern/textpattern.github.io/setup/configuring-a-web-server.md

 ### Apache, MySQL, PHP (AMP)

-Textpattern runs faster on current mainline versions of Apache, MySQL and PHP than end-of-life'd legacy versions.
+Textpattern runs faster on current mainline versions of Apache, MySQL and PHP than end-of-life legacy versions.
 Typically, an existing production Apache web server with MySQL (or equivalent drop-in replacement) and PHP with appropriate extensions as listed in the [system requirements](https://textpattern.com/about/119/system-requirements) is enough to run Textpattern.

 The method of enabling PHP extensions varies between versions of PHP and Apache, and also across operating systems.
 Refer to the system requirements above and contact your web hosting provider if you have queries.